 • Ensure smooth transition to KS3 following discussions with the receiving school, also the passing and clarification of all recorded documentation.
 Transition IESP Reviews may be implemented to discuss an individual's specific need in KS3.
 Further visits may also be arranged to the Secondary school, in the summer term to avoid heightened anxiety.

 Conclusion

-This policy is written alongside the SEND Information Report, which may be accessed on the school's website.
+This policy is written alongside the SEND Information Report, which may be accessed on the School's website.
 The school is committed to inclusion and equal opportunities.
-This policy will be reviewed annually or sooner if need be.
+This policy will be reviewed annually or as needed.